-The advantages of this design is that it is the right one to pick if you are in the market for detailed aesthetics.
-The effect is similar to a vertical slat wall in country or suburban homes.
+The advantages of this design are that it is the right one to pick if you are in the market for detailed aesthetics.
+The effect is similar to a vertical slat wall in suburban homes.
 The use of this design also comes with a level of customization such as symmetry or asymmetry with the width of the boards.

 Flat front Cabinets

 The flat front kitchen door is the prime example of minimalist design.
 It is simply a flat door that has a smooth finish of a singular or two-tone palette.
 The doors ease in and out of the kitchen cabinet frame and feel very premium with its minimal and clean look.
 This is just so easy to customize and clean.
 The blank flat surface serves as a canvas that highlights knobs, handles, and other ornamentals.

 While the flat front cabinets may look a bit stark to some homeowners, they can fix this problem with a fresh coat of paint or a new finish.

 Plywood is a very common component in cabinet constructions — for both interiors and exteriors.
 However, modern cabinet designers have to come to appreciate their organic look and build plywood cabinets.
 The grain patterns in plywood lend elegance to kitchen cabinets, which compels many homeowners to go for all plywood cabinets.

 According to Peck, Swedish architect Björn Förstberg, of Förstberg Ling, has used plywood for many projects, including designs in kitchen cabinetry.